jruponen/spark_tutorials/README.md

 ##TUTORIAL 3: Analyze NYC taxi data

 This is relatively simple analysis but it shows you how to get data for analysis directly from an external site via REST API call.
-**Update on 2016-03-30:** In addition, there are few optional steps that show how you can export data from your Notebook, to be used somewhere else.
+**Update on 2016-03-30:** In addition, there are now few optional steps that show you how to export data from your Notebook, to be used somewhere else.

 The sample Notebook is available at: https://raw.githubusercontent.com/jruponen/spark_tutorials/master/NYC%20taxidata%20example%20with%20data%20export%20options.ipynb